Riding the pump track at Torguson Park in North Bend, Wash. Credit: Devon Hammer

 A pump track is a continuous loop of small and large hills and banked turns.
 The idea is that you use the momentum from the hills to “pump” (use your up and down body motion) to propel yourself through the course rather than having to pedal.
 However, pedaling isn’t off-limits, and bikers of all skill levels will have fun going up and down through the course.
 From our experience, the culture around pump tracks seems incredibly helpful and courteous, where the more advanced riders do a great job of being patient and looking out for new and younger riders.

-Use the arrows above the image to check out some of our favorite pump tracks in the Seattle area.
+Read on for some of our favorite pump tracks in the Seattle area.